bennyp85/sit323_737_2023-t1-prac10d/README.md

 These steps will deploy the app and set up the necessary infrastructure on GKE.

-Please note that your cloudbuild.yaml file includes steps to update the backend and frontend simultaneously.
+Please note that the cloudbuild.yaml file includes steps to update the backend and frontend simultaneously.
 This is achieved by duplicating the steps and modifying the args accordingly.

 ## CI/CD Pipeline
 The implementation of the CI/CD pipeline for this app had its challenges, particularly related to service account permissions.
 Ensuring that the service account used by the CI/CD pipeline had the necessary permissions to access resources such as GKE and other services was a crucial step.